Bones of the Spine

+The quick answer is the bones of the back include 33 bones.
 The spine is made up of 33 bones called vertebrae.
-The vertebral column is split up into 5 different sections: cervical, thoracic, lumbar, sacrum, and the coccyx.
+The vertebral column is split into 5 different sections: cervical, thoracic, lumbar, sacrum, and coccyx.
+Watch this VIDEO about the anatomy of the spine.
 The column itself provides four key functions for the body:

 - Protection: Surrounds and protects the spinal cord within the spinal canal.

 - Support: Carries the weight of the body.

 - Axis: Forms the central axis of the body

 - Movement: Roles in both posture and movement.

 Cervical Spine or Neck

 This is the uppermost section of the bones of the back or spine.
 The cervical spine has 7 individual vertebrae.
 There are 3 distinguishable characteristics in cervical vertebrae:

 - Bifid Spinous Process: The spinous process bifurcates (branches into two ends) at the bottom.
 However, the exceptions are the C1 (no spinous process) and C7 (the spinous process is longer than the other cervical vertebrae).

 - Transverse Foramina: Opening in each transverse process, through which the vertebral arteries travel to the brain).